-- 1. A 3-4 page proposal that is due by the beginning of class on Wednesday, October 23 (worth 5% of the course grade).
+- 1. A 3-4 page proposal that is due by the beginning of class on Tuesday, October 24 (worth 5% of the course grade).
 An effective proposal will include the following sections: Background/literature in which the student identifies gaps in the literature and introduces the research question, Theory and Hypothesis where the student identifies the credible mechanism, develops the theory and derives testable hypotheses, Research Design where the student discusses possible data sources and potential methods, and finally Potential Problems/Obstacles where the student can discuss areas in which he/she needs help. - 2.
-A final version of the paper emailed to me (which I will then distribute to the rest of the class) by 3:00pm on Wednesday, November 27 (worth 15% of the course grade). - 3.
-Participation in the Mini-Conference on Wednesday, December 4 and 11 (5%).
+A final version of the paper submitted to Canvas (which I will then distribute to the rest of the class) by the start of class on Tuesday, November 28 (worth 15% of the course grade). - 3.
+Participation in the Mini-Conference on December 5 and 12 (5%).
 Each student will make a 15 minute presentation and serve as a discussant/reviewer for two other student presentations.
-These 1-2 page reviews should follow the format of journal reviews and will be collectively worth 5%.
+These 1-2 page reviews should follow the format of journal reviews and will be collectively worth 5% (due by the start of class on December 5).
 I will provide more in-depth description of the requirements for the Reviews at a later date, but they should include an overall summary and then comments/criticisms arranged into three topics: aesthetics, empirical and theoretical.
 An effective presentation will include the following elements: - introduce research question - place your research in the context of the literature - derive hypotheses - describe your research design